msyamkumar/cs220-s21-projects/p6/README.md

 ## Corrections/ Clarifications

 Mar 3: clarification of q5: please remove the duplicates in your list.
+Mar 6: clarification of q18: please don't remove any duplicates in your list.

 **Find any issues?** Report to us:
 - Ashish Hooda <ahooda@wisc.edu>